CQU-ZixuChen/MSGCN-CSP/README.md

 # MSGCN-CSP
-The source code of the model: Multi-Scale Graph Convolutional Network with Contrastive-Learning enhanced Self-attention Pooling (MSGCN-CSP).
+This is the source code of the model: Multi-Scale Graph Convolutional Network with Contrastive-Learning enhanced Self-attention Pooling (MSGCN-CSP).
 The parallel shaft gearbox dataset used in this paper is originated from https://github.com/HazeDT/PHMGNNBenchmark?tab=readme-ov-file.

 ![image](https://github.com/CQU-ZixuChen/MSGCN-CSP/blob/main/GA.png)